heig-vd-dai-course/heig-vd-dai-course/13-java-tcp-programming/COURSE_MATERIAL.md

 ## Handling one client at a time

-A server can handle one client at a time.
-It is called single-threaded, or single-threaded server.
+A server that handles one client at a time is called single-threaded, or single-threaded server.

-A single-threaded server is quite simple to implement.
-It creates a socket to listen for incoming connections.
-When a connection is accepted, it creates a socket to communicate with the client.
-It then reads the data sent by the client and sends a response.
+A single-threaded server is quite simple to implement:

+1. It creates a socket to
+listen for incoming connections.
+2. When a connection is accepted, it creates a socket to communicate with the client.
+3. It then reads the data sent by the client and sends a response.

 The main drawback of a single-threaded server is that it can only handle one